jorotenev/nxx_task/app/facade/README.md

-This facade is responsible for making the calls to the third-party API which returns the raw "funnels" data.
+This facade is responsible for making the calls to the third-party API - the one that returns the raw "funnels" data.